cakezhou/cakezhou.github.io/_pages/personal.md

         Philosophy
       </h3>
       <p style="line-height: 1.8; color: #444; font-size: 1.05em; margin-bottom: 0;">
         I am drawn to philosophy for the peace of mind that comes from thinking rigorously about difficult things.
-Questions in metaphysics and epistemology challenge my intuition on knowledge and existence, and explore how mathematics fits into the picture.
+I like questions in metaphysics and epistemology for they challenge our intuition on knowledge and existence.
+Mathematics often holds a special place in such investigation.
       </p>
     </div>